Coconut Rhubarb Dessert Recipe

 - 1. Preheat oven to 350°.
 In a large saucepan, combine rhubarb, sugar, water and, if desired, food coloring.
 Cook over medium heat for 8-10 minutes or until rhubarb is tender; cool slightly.
 Transfer to a greased 13x9-in. baking dish; sprinkle with cake mix.
 Top with coconut and pecans.
 Drizzle with butter.

-- 2. Bake 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Serve with ice cream if desired.
 Yield: 12 servings.

 Reviews for Coconut Rhubarb Dessert